 Stall Force (lbs.)

-Stall Force: Ekrin B37 offers a lot of stall force.
-56 lbs. is nearly the same as the top range Hypervolt.
-It’s well enough to break through dense muscles.
+Ekrin B37 offers a lot of stall force.
+56 lbs. is more than the top range Hypervolt 2 Pro.
+It’s well enough to break through those knotted muscles and tissues.

 Stroke Length (mm)

-Stroke Length: 12mm amplitude is not industry leading, but enough for deep tissue massage (especially when paired with 56lbs. of stall force)
+12mm amplitude is not industry leading, but more than enough for deep tissue massage (especially when paired with 56lbs. of stall force)

 Percussions and Speed Levels